Starting a part-time business: All you need to know

 1. Filing income tax return

 If you work as an employee, income tax is automatically withheld on a monthly basis.
-As a self-employed professional, you must file an income tax return once a year.
+As a self-employed professional, you must file an income once a year.
 You pay income tax on both your wages and the profits from your company.

 2. Hours criterion